The 11th president of Union College

 Day was prepared to act upon his strong ideas about the reform of college education, but two unexpected developments diverted his plans.
 The first was the Great Depression which, the year after he came to campus, lay siege to the College itself.
 The second was his struggle with his health.

-Day's accomplishments outside of Union include distinguished battlefield service in the Candian infantry during WWI, as well as his four literary works, most especially "Rockbound" (1928), which though ignored when first published, has since earned a reputation as one of the finest Novia Scotian novels.
+Day's accomplishments outside of Union include distinguished battlefield service in the Candian infantry during WWI, as well as his four literary works, most especially "Rockbound" (1928), which though largely overlooked when first published, has since been highly praised by some literary critics.